Private Labs Are Fueling a New Coronavirus Testing Crisis

 She did a trial run with the company, but “we quickly realized that it was a no-go and we needed to stick with UW,” she told us.
 “Quest has overpromised to prestigious institutions and medical centers around the country, and people are used to relying on Quest for quick and cheap results, but those time and time again have proven not to have the best quality.
 And in this situation, it has been disastrous to patient care.”
 (Greene is also an associate professor at the UW School of Medicine.)

 Testing isn’t important only because it helps track the pandemic.
 For hospitals, coronavirus tests are a crucial tool in managing scarce resources.
 If a patient comes in with COVID-19-like symptoms, doctors and nurses must act as if the patient has the virus.
 They must don personal protective equipment, or PPE, every time they interact with the patient until he or she tests negative for the coronavirus.
-Because the vast majority of tests still come back negative in most places, hospitals wind up burning through their supply of PPE while taking care of patients who do not actually have the coronavirus.
+Because the majority of tests still come back negative in most places, hospitals wind up burning through their supply of PPE while taking care of patients who do not actually have the coronavirus.
 There is a national shortage of PPE, and some places in California, including Los Angeles County, have already used up their emergency supply.

-“Lab turnaround time is PPE,” says Geoff Baird, a professor and the acting laboratory-medicine chair at the University of Washington.
+“Lab turnaround time is PPE,” says Geoff Baird, the acting laboratory-medicine chair at the University of Washington.
 “More than a day is a tragedy.
 Three to five is okay for outpatients if they can sit at home, but it doesn’t address the problem in a hospital.”

 One physician at a community hospital in California, who requested anonymity to protect her job, echoed the sentiment that waiting on negative results hurts her ability to provide care.
 “Time to negative result for a mildly ill patient is maybe the most worrisome thing right now,” she told us, because it is creating “the bottleneck which will result in denial of care to patients we can save.”